-There is some eerie setting over the story.
+There is some eerie setting in the story.
 Right from the beginning, Jeffrey is depicted as abnormal, even from the beginning.
-He picks up road kills and skins them living for his own amusing.
+He picks up road kills and skins them living for his own amusement.
 He acts out like he has spasms in school to get everyone’s attention.
-He acts out in an uncommon way which leads to he gets friends that appreciation for his action and not for his characterizations.
+He acts out in an uncommon way which leads to him getting friends that appreciate his action and not for his characterizations.
 This isn’t a violent film.
 It’s a biographical film about a violent man in the early days.
-It tries to show on what lead up to his future action, but it doesn’t sell that well to me.
+It tries to show what led up to his future action, but it doesn’t sell that well to me.
 It doesn’t provide a story about a future serial killer, but it tries to create more sympathy for him than necessary.

 Ross Lynch is slightly convincing in this case.
 He remarks although as an odd fella that does almost everything for money and attention.
 His acting is good and can create an uncomfortable atmosphere at home and in school.
 Alex Wolff, who befriends is best in every scene he’s in.
 He plays his character John Backderf, even more convincing.
 He has the charm and the aura to have a more realistic portrait of this character.
 It’s far from a horror- as you would expect or hope it even would be.

-It’s based on a true story – movie, an adaption by John Backderf, who got to know Jeffrey in High School.
+It’s based on a true story – a movie, an adaption by John Backderf, who got to know Jeffrey in High School.
 It has some fun scenes and some heartbroken.
 But the real reason that actually leads up to what Jeffrey later did is barely explained in this movie, as said before.
-It set in the 1970s as he was young and inexperienced with a lot of things, but the future action is only tendencies or remarks that are like the detail in a bigger picture.
-It’s easy to understand why it was way more important to create a character-study for Dahmer.
-But leaves more questions than answer.
-There is either additional storytelling to these characters, it’s like their trap in a loop of this storytelling.
-It’s foreseen to what’s going to happen to them.
+It is set in the 1970s as he was young and inexperienced with a lot of things, but the future action is only tendencies or remarks that are like the detail in a bigger picture.
+It’s easy to understand why it was way more important to create a character study for Dahmer.
+But leaves more questions than answers.
+There is additional storytelling to these characters, it’s like their trap in a loop of this storytelling.
+It’s foreseen what’s going to happen to them.
 It would be needed far higher levels or dimensions of storytelling.